KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - High level overview of agile vs waterfall development and also MVP's (Minimum Viable Products).
 - Chris also talked about how the aim of the bootcamp was to mold us into a sort of MVP, so that employers could add to our training and we could develop ourselves further in areas we are interested in.
 - Importance of using online resources to our advantage e.g. Google, Stack Overflow etc.
-- Introduction to pair progamming.
+- Introduction to pair programming.
 We will do every activity/challenge in pairs.
 Taking turns to be the driver and navigator.
 Helping and learning from each other.
 - CSS selectors game in pairs.
 My first experience with pair programming.

 ### **Day 2**